oils-for-unix/oils/README.md

 Oil is a new Unix shell, still in its early stages.

-This repo contains a prototype in Python of a very complete bash parser, and a less complete runtime.
+This repo contains a prototype in Python of a very complete bash parser, along with a runtime that is less complete.

 The dialect of bash that is recognized is called the **osh language**.
 The main goal now is to design the **oil language**, which shell scripts can be